NaveenReddy0427/naveen-wasserstoff-FullstackInternTask/README.md

 # Weather Forecast Dashboard

 A modern and responsive weather forecast dashboard built with HTML, CSS, JavaScript, React, and Vite.
-This app provides real-time weather data and a 7-day forecast, utilizing a clean and aesthetically pleasing UI.
+This app provides real-time weather data and a 5-day forecast, utilizing a clean and aesthetically pleasing UI.

 ## Features

 - **Real-Time Weather Data**: Displays the current weather conditions including temperature, humidity, and wind speed.
-- **7-Day Forecast**: Provides weather predictions for the upcoming week.
+- **5-Day Forecast**: Provides weather predictions for 5 days.
 - **Responsive Design**: Ensures the dashboard looks great on all screen sizes.
 - **Unit Toggle**: Easily switch between Celsius and Fahrenheit.
 - **Clean UI**: Inspired by popular weather dashboards like those by Google and Apple.